How Much Does a Miniature Horse Cost?

 What Factors Influence the Cost of a Miniature Horse?

-Factors that influence the cost of miniature horses are age, training, pedigree, size, gender, health, location, and the horse’s purpose of use.
+Miniature horses are among the smallest of all small horses, selectively bred for their compact size and gentle temperament.
+Prices for miniature horses tend to vary depending on factors such as age, training, pedigree, size, gender, health, location, and the horse’s purpose of use.

 Age